 In a large sauté pan, heat the oil over medium heat.
 Add the burgers and cook until cooked thoroughly and browned on both sides, about 7 minutes per side.

-Spread desired amount of mustard onto each half of the rolls and layer each roll with lettuce, tomato, red onion, and avocado, as desired.
+Spread the desired amount of mustard onto each half of the rolls and layer each with lettuce, tomato, red onion, and avocado.
 Serve immediately.

 Variations: